DCC-Lab/PyDCCLab/README.md

 ### Definitions

 1. `Channel`: a channel is what most people would consider a grayscale image.
 It represents a collection of pixels in 2D for a single contrast mechanism (for instance, GFP, DAPI, Raman, wide field, etc…).
-When need as an array, it is a `numpy.ndarray` that has 2 dimensions: width ⨉ height. *It is never a 3D array because it never has more than one contrast agent.*
+When need as an array, it is a `numpy.ndarray` that has 2 dimensions: width ⨉ height. *It is never a 3D array because it never has more than one contrast agent.* The Channel contains also any information that was recovered from reading a file (if it came from a file: objective, magnification, scale, etc…) if that information was available.

 2. `Image`: an image is what anyone would consider "an image": it represents a collection channels.
 For instance, an image from a microscope may return three colours in red, green and blue (commonly stored as an RGB image such as TIFF for instance).
 When needed, it is a `numpy.ndarray` that has 3 dimensions: width ⨉ height ⨉ channels.
 Note that the is always a channel dimension, even with only one channel.

 3. `ImageCollection`: as the name implies, it is a collection of `Images`.
 We often deal with collection of images, and we often want to operate on a group of images (e.g., segment many images, strip a channel from images, obtain the average of a given colour, etc…).
 The images may or may not be stored as separate files.
 They may be stored as separate frames in a movie.
 The may be stored in some proprietary format.
 Regardless, to the scientist, it is a collection of images that may or may not have more than one `Channel`.
 The images may or may not have the same format, therefore  it is not always possible to obtain a `numpy.ndarray` representing the entire collection.
 When all images are the same format (width, height and number of channels), then one can obtain a 4D `numpy.ndarray` with width ⨉ height ⨉ channels ⨉ collection.
-Note that the is always a channel dimension, even with only one channel, and there is always a collection dimension, even with only one image in the collection.
+Note that the `ImageCollection`  always has a channel dimension, even with only one channel, and there is always a collection dimension, even with only one image in the collection.

 4. `ZStack`: of all `ImageCollections`, the z-satck is the most common.
 It represents a one-dimensional series of images that were all taken at different z depths.
 It is of course a special type of `ImageCollection` because all images are the same contrast, essentially at the same position (x,y) but different z, and all have the same "properties" (size, laser, etc…), therefore it is always possible to obtain a 4D `numpy.ndarray`representing the z-stack with width ⨉ height ⨉ channels ⨉ collection.
-Note that the is always a channel dimension, even with only one channel, and there is always a collection dimension, even with only one image in the collection.
+Note that the stack always has a channel dimension, even with only one channel, and there is always a collection dimension, even with only one image in the collection.

 ### Operations

-With images, we want to filter noise, segment images, threshold them, mask them, blur them, etc… All these operations are defined.
+With images, we want to filter noise, segment images, find cells, threshold them, mask them, blur them, etc… All these operations are defined in the module with a language that is "task-oriented": the function for removing noise is called `filterNoise`, the function to threshold is called `threshold`, etc… That way, code will read like a sentence: `image.filterNoise()` or `image.threshold()`, or even `image.filterNoise().maskWithThreshold().labelMaskComponents()`. **FIXME: functions currently do not return self**

 Operations to manipulate "images" as we say, really are operations that operate on `Channels`, not `Images`.
 Indeed, when a scientist wants to segment an "image", he or she really wants to segment either a single channel, or all channels separately.
-Hence most (but not all) operations are defined at the `Channel` level where all the work takes place.
+Hence most (but not all) operations are defined at the level of `Channel` where all the work takes place.
 Before going any further, we can already hear people taking offense: *"But I want to segment my images!
-I don't care about this abstract separation of channels and images defined in your module"*.
+I don't care about this abstract separation of channels and images defined in your module.
+And examples above use images, not channels!"*.
 And you are right.
 This is why `Image`  and `ImageCollection` also define most operations, but `Image` will loop through its `Channels` to operate, and `ImageCollection` will loop through its `Images`, which will loop through their `Channels` to actually get the work done.
 99% of the time, this is what people expect.
 If one had the following script:

 ```python
 import dcclab